 NHS treatment - Your rights

 This section is about your rights when you use NHS services.
-It explains how NHS staff should act towards you, and what treatment you may get.
-This information is for adults affected by mental illness in England.
-It’s also for their loved ones and carers and anyone interested in this subject.
+It explains how NHS staff should act towards you and what treatment you may get.
+This information is for people over 18 who are affected by mental illness in England.
+It is also for their loved ones and carers and anyone interested in this subject.

 Overview